CandOpSec/IncidentResponsePlan/docs/attacks.md

 # Attacks
-Below we will be listening major that could happen into our company
+Below we will be listening major incidents that could happen into our company

 {% include_relative attacks/ddos.md %}
 {% include_relative attacks/dos.md %}